Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Hands-on lab/HOL unguided - Mobile app innovation.md

 **Duration**: 25 minutes

 In this step, we'll explore how quick and easy it is to connect your mobile app to Visual Studio App Center.
-App Center provides best in class mobile app monitoring, along with a CI, and mobile app testing solution to ensure that any issues in your app are identified and resolved quickly.
+The App Center provides best in class mobile app monitoring, along with a CI, and mobile app testing solution to ensure that any issues in your app are identified and resolved quickly.

 ### Help references
 |    |            |